old andreans association council 2022

 Layla Harris (OA2019)

-Having graduated from SACS in 2019, I am currently in my second year at UTS studying a Bachelor of Science majoring in biotechnology and a Bachelor of Business.
-I am still a frequent visitor to SACS now working in admin, enrolments and coaching at the school.
+Layla graduated from SACS in 2019 and is currently in third year at UTS studying a Bachelor of Science majoring in biotechnology and a Bachelor of Business.
+Still a frequent visitor to SACS, Layla works in admin, enrolments and coaching at the school.

-SACS has provided me with a community that I will hold onto for the rest of my life.
-I am passionate about the OAA as I love the opportunity to not only give back to the school but to ensure that other Old Andreans are given the chance to remain connected with each other, the school and its currents students.
+SACS has provided Layla with a community that she will hold onto for the rest of her life.
+She is passionate about the OAA and relishes the opportunity to give back to the school by ensuring other Old Andreans are given the chance to remain connected with each other, the school and its current students.